heistp/irtt/README.md

 _Concrete tasks that just need doing..._

 - Add `-concurrent` flag to server for one goroutine per client conn
-- Minimize server garbage
-  - Don't set source address for non-unspecified listener IPs
-  - Don't return copy of server conn when getting it from connmgr
-  - Review use of anonymous inner funcs on the hot path
 - Add a `-gc` flag to server: `off`, `on` and `idle`
-- Load test the server with the heap profiler
 - Run heap profiler on client
 - Check that listeners exit only due to permanent errors, and exit code is set
 - Add ability for client to request random fill from server